MuongKimhong/famiq/README.md

 > [!WARNING]
 > - **Famiq is new**, many useful features are missing.
-> - It's not ready yet.... but feel free to try it and share your feedback!
+> - It's not there yet.... but feel free to try it and share your feedback!

-> - There are plenty of things that need to be improved.
+## Features
+-
+- Built-in useful widgets including text input, modal, progress bar and more
+- Simple & lightweight, yet useful reactivity system
+- JSON based styling (similar to css), keep your rust code clean!
+- Yes it's fast!
+- use it for GUI apps or directly in your games

-### Demo
+## Demo
 - [live demo](https://muongkimhong.github.io/famiq_live_demo/)
 - [live demo source code](https://github.com/MuongKimhong/famiq_live_demo).